 Via the Garden Route from Port Elizabeth to Cape Town

-I am traveling through South Africa with my clients.
-This blog post is about the Cape Region.
-Gebeco is our German tour operator with whom we travel.
+I am traveling through South Africa with a group of clients.
+This blog post is about the trip along the Garden Route at the Cape Region.

 After we say goodbye to our wonderful bus driver Mavis in Johannesburg, we fly with our local guide Gisela to Port Elizabeth, to drive overland to Cape Town.